The UK is falling behind in global productivity

 What do businesses who are beating the productivity challenge focus on

 In our White Paper – The Essence of Excellence, Prof Peter Hines, Simon Grogan and Chris Butterworth consider the factors that separates the ‘really great’ companies from the ‘merely good’?
 The answer lies not in what you see – or the tools and techniques people use, but in the feel, the pure essence of these organisations.
+Indeed, Peter Hines will be speaking at the Farnborough International Airshow about ‘Creating a Culture of Excellence that underpins sustained productivity growth‘.

 It is the mind-set, the language, the confidence and the sheer passion for excellence.